rylanraj/storefront/README.md

 # storefront
 Project which simulates the database of a store.
-Assignment for Computer Programming 12, RECEIVED 100% (ALL 8's) ASSIGNMENT DETAILS BELOW:
+Assignment for Computer Programming 12, received 100%.
+ASSIGNMENT DETAILS BELOW:

 Computer Programming 12 – Digital Storefront Project Challenges